(Photo courtesy of NetPS Plant Finder)

 A stunning genetic hybrid that is quite vigorous; toxic to wildlife, squirrels will leave them alone; scented, large, rose-pink flowers in umbels on stocks, rising above strap shaped leaves; a bold visual statement in the garden or container

-Crinodonna features bold spikes of fragrant rose trumpet-shaped flowers with pink overtones rising above the foliage from late spring to mid summer.
+Crinodonna features bold spikes of fragrant rose trumpet-shaped flowers with pink overtones rising above the foliage from late spring to early fall.
 Its attractive glossy sword-like leaves remain dark green in color throughout the year.

 Crinodonna is an herbaceous evergreen perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.